-Phases Monitoring Monitoring - moseuromont Why is monitoring Costs Responsibility parameter location monitoring equipment frequency or permanently cy or necessary Planning Implement.
+Phases Monitoring parameter Monitoring location Monitoring manner / monitoring equipment Monitoring time - measurement frequency or permanently Why is monitoring necessary Costs Responsibility Planning Implement.
 Planning Implement.
 Supply of material Possession of environmental permits for plants of quarries, asphalt and concrete bases from which material is supplied Legal entities that own the plants Insight into the documentation During material supply Assure that the plant conforms to the requirements of environment protection, health protection and human safety Incorporated into the supervision implementation costs Supervising body Supervising body Transport of material If trucks are covered during powdered material transport At the construction site and transport roads Visual supervision During material transport See that no dust is emitted into the air and material spilled into environment Incorporated into the supervision implementation costs Supervising body Supervising body Rehabilitation/ Reconstruction/ Repair Degradation and soil pollution At the construction site and directly around the construction site Visual supervision Weekly To establish if liquid oil derivatives leaked, soil erosion and landslide occurred due to construction works Incorporated into the supervision implementation costs Supervising body Supervising body Rehabilitation/ Reconstruction/ Repair Does the construction site meet the criteria from the guidelines for good construction practice At the construction site Visual supervision, insight into the documentation.
 During the works execution To assure environment protection and prevent the occurrence of incident situations at the construction site.
 Incorporated into the supervision implementation costs Supervising body Supervising body

-Phases Monitoring Monitoring manner / Monitoring time - measurement Why is monitoring Costs Responsibility parameter location monitoring equipment frequency or permanently necessary Planning Implement.
+Phases Monitoring parameter Monitoring location Monitoring manner / monitoring equipment Monitoring time - measurement frequency or permanently Why is monitoring necessary Costs Responsibility Planning Implement.
 Planning Implement.
 Rehabilitation/ Reconstruction/ Repair Occurrence of noise and air pollution At the works execution location Standard air quality and noise level measurement equipment.
 Upon received citizens' complaints In order to establish the level of air pollution and noise and make comparison with legal limit values.
 In case of aberration additional mitigation measures.
-1100 KW/ per measurement spot Contractor Company that has licence to perform environment monitoring works Rehabilitation/ Reconstruction/ Repair Destruction of crops, woods, meadows etc. At the works execution location and in the vicinity Visually Upon received citizens' complaints In order to establish that works are only executed at project-envisaged locations Incorporated into the supervision implementation costs Supervising body Supervising body Rehabilitation/ Reconstruction/ Repair Working hours control.
+1100 KM/ per measurement spot Contractor Company that has licence to perform environment monitoring works Rehabilitation/ Reconstruction/ Repair Destruction of crops, woods, meadows etc. At the works execution location and in the vicinity Visually Upon received citizens' complaints In order to establish that works are only executed at project-envisaged locations Incorporated into the supervision implementation costs Supervising body Supervising body Rehabilitation/ Reconstruction/ Repair Working hours control.
 At the works execution location Visually and comparison with the construction site organisation plan.
 Upon received citizens' complaints In order to establish that working hours and noise emission limitations are observed during daily working hours.
 Supervising body Supervising body Rehabilitation/ Reconstruction/ Repair Waste management during the works execution At the construction site Visually and by comparison with the waste management report.
 Permanently Are containers/bins for communal waste installed, is hazardous waste treated in adequate manners, in order to prevent uncontrolled waste disposal Incorporated into the supervision implementation costs Contractor Supervising body